learn-co-curriculum/dsc-measures-of-dispersion/README.md

 In the image above, you are in the 80th percentile for height so 80% of people in the data set are shorter than you.

 ## InterQuartile Range - IQR
 The **quartiles** of a data set divide the data into four equal parts, with one-fourth of the data values in each part.
-The second quartile position is the median of the data set, which divides the dataset in half as shown for a simple data set below:
+The second quartile position is the median of the data set, which divides the data set in half as shown for a simple data set below:

 <img src="images/IQR_new.png" width="600">